scottroot/transformers-ao/README.md

 # Transformers AO (wip)
+Transformers AO is intended to bring the functionality of Hugging Face's transformers python library to AO.
+This means the ability to use the latest and your favorite open-source models in a familiar API, running on Arweave's computation blockchain "AO".

-first successful minimal test load in ao-localnet 5/28
+*first successful minimal test load in ao-localnet 5/28*

 # To-Do
 * Test & publish wasm module to testnet